How do we find meaning in the new normal?

 To do this, we need to break down the purpose of the action and what it involves.

 Preparing a meal means knowing how to plan actions, follow a recipe, and implement it.
 In this activity, you have to be rigorous and patient.
-Finally, tasting a meal is also about having fun and enjoying it with the people with whom we share it.
+Finally, tasting a meal is also about having fun and pleasing the people with whom we share it.
 What if the meal is missed?
 Don't worry: it's an opportunity to start over and improve.
 So many aspects that, once they have been brought to light, give meaning to a simple action.

 Identifying the goals of one's actions and their contribution to a coherent set of actions is very beneficial.
 It gives meaning to what you are doing.

 In this way, it is possible to make sense of how we can interact together during the pandemic in a safe manner.
 Respecting safe distances and barrier gestures is an action both for oneself and for others.

 Why for yourself?
 The virus at any age can have deleterious consequences (cardiac, neurological, respiratory, etc.), it is wiser not to be affected by COVID-19.

 Why for the others?
 Because respecting barrier gestures means limiting the risk of contaminating the people you come into contact with.

 Respecting barrier gestures and social distancing means acting against the virus, invisible to our eyes.
 It does not mean that you are acting against others!
 Social ties can take other forms during social distancing measures.
 Innovations to exchange without risk have to be invented, such as the videoconference choir or the dance parties with everyone dancing in their cars.
 It is up to us to innovate!

 Behaviours aimed at well-being and pleasure are more predictive of psychological well-being than those aimed solely at material rewards.Steger, M. F., Kashdan, T. B., & Oishi, S. (2008).
 Being good by doing good: Daily eudaimonic activity and well-being.
 Journal of Research in Personality, 42(1), 22-42.
 Link to PDF :